 Other crime statistics: According to a June Atlanta Police Department report, robberies have increased by 2% citywide, but 39% in Buckhead since last year; Aggravated assaults are up 26% in Atlanta, 52% in Buckhead; Larceny from automobiles is up 27% in Atlanta, 40% in Buckhead.
 Buckhead clearly is attracting crime and criminals at a higher rate than Atlanta in general.

-In July of 2021, the Atlanta City Council proposed changes to the existing zoning ordinances that would significantly impact the single-family properties in Buckhead.
+The Atlanta City Council constantly proposes changes to the existing zoning ordinances that would significantly impact the single-family properties in Buckhead.
 These changes would reduce the minimum lot sizes for single-family properties, which would allow a developer to subdivide a lot into smaller pieces and build multiple houses or homes on that lot.
 If these changes went into effect, then Buckhead's residential density would exponentially increase and much of our historic neighborhood would be lost.
 For the full proposed changes, visit this article.

 Our solution: Buckhead City will gain control over local zoning of our historic properties and single-family residences.
 Changes now being proposed by the City of Atlanta would subdivide residential lot sizes, increase housing density, decimate the tree canopy, tangle traffic, and strain resources.
 Such devastation, proposed ostensibly to increase “affordable housing” -- will only enrich developers at the cost of Buckhead’s livability.
 The incorporated Buckhead City will advance sensible zoning that attracts businesses while preserving residential integrity.
 Our beautiful canopies and green areas will not be bulldozed and replaced by densely populated developments.
 There will also be less bureaucratic red tape and easier variance process with our own zoning board.